ogbanana/bubbly/README.md

 # Bubbly Bubbly Dark Theme
-Making this theme for funsies.
+This is a theme made for fun.